This is the multi-page printable view of this section. Click here to print.

 In a POJO, you can use @JoinFetch on a field or class to filter associated entities.
 The difference from @Join is that this allows fetching all lazy-related data at once.

-Single Level Fetch
+Single Join Fetch

 For example, consider a Customer entity that has a one-to-many relationship with an Order entity: